enparadigm/sharpsell-documentations/versioned_docs/version-3.x.xx/platform/iOS/adding-sharpsell-sdk-ios.md

    ![Adding Sharpsell SDK using the swift package manager ](./assets/spm.png)

-2. Choose Branch in the Dependency Rule then click choose "UpTo Next Major" in the versions and add **2.7.0** as a major version, then click Add Package button.
+2. Choose Branch in the Dependency Rule then click choose "Exact Version" in the versions and add the version number which is given by sharpsell team , then click Add Package button.
 This will add the Sharpsell framework as a package dependency for your app